 RACV Personal Loans

 RACV was established in Melbourne in 1903 as a motorists’ social club.
 The club operated to encourage and develop the motoring industry and actively sought to protect the rights of motorists.
-Today RACV’s support their 1.9 million members and community through their car insurance products and the RACV Foundation.
+Today RACV supports their 2.2 million members and the wider community through their motor insurance products, personal and car loans, as well as the RACV Community Foundation.

-RACV personal loans are suited to a wide range of borrowers and can be used for a variety of purposes like renovations, holidays, debt consolidation, caravans and cards.
+RACV personal loans are suited to a wide range of borrowers and can be used for a variety of purposes like renovations, holidays, debt consolidation, caravan and car purchases.
 Existing RACV members may be eligible for discounts depending on their level of membership.

 RACV personal loan repayment calculator

 Total interest paid

 Go to site

 based on $30,000 loan amount for 5 years